LeoSalemann/UW_HCDE539/README.md

 - [asciidocLIVE](https://asciidoclive.com)

 # Class Work
-- Homeworks in Class01, 02, 03
+- Homeworks in _Class01, 02, 03_
-- Final project in Arduino Model Flight Simulator, migrated from Azure DevOps
+- Final project in _Arduino Model Flight Simulator_, migrated from Azure DevOps
+- Wiki Describning the final project at _HCDE-Final-Project-wiki/_, also migrated from Azure DevOps

 # Issues Encountered
 Asciidoc can be a bit jarring if you're used to markdown, particularly if you're trying to print to PDF.
 The most mainless approach I've found involves the online reource [asciidocLIVE](https://asciidoclive.com).
 The tricky part is that your image paths have to be full https links.
 If you'r images are on github, right click each one and do a _Copy Image path_ You should get a link that looks like _https://github.com/username/reponame/**blob**/image.jpg?raw=true_